 Does HMA VPN work with Netflix?

-No, HMA VPN doesn’t unblock Netflix.
-HMA VPN has dedicated streaming servers for Netflix US, UK, and Germany, but they didn’t work for me (I always got the proxy error message).
-The same thing happened when I tried accessing Netflix Japan, Canada, and Australia with regular servers.
+No, HMA VPN doesn’t work with Netflix.
+HMA VPN has dedicated streaming servers for Netflix, but they didn’t work during my team’s tests (we always got the proxy error message).

-HMA VPN also can’t unblock other popular streaming sites like Amazon Prime, Hulu, HBO, and Disney+, but it did work with BBC iPlayer and smaller sites like VRV, Sony Crackle, and Pandora Radio.
+HMA VPN also can’t access other popular streaming sites like Amazon Prime, Hulu, HBO, and Disney+, but it does work with BBC iPlayer and smaller sites like VRV, Sony Crackle, and Pandora Radio.

 Is HMA VPN free?